vkocubinsky/SublimeTableEditor/README.rst

     Kill the current row or horizontal line.

 alt+shift+down
     Insert a new row above the current row.
-With a prefix argument, the line is created below the current one.